-We appear in tax appeals argued before the First-Tier Tribunal (Tax), the Upper Tribunal, the High Court, the Court of Appeal, the Supreme Court, the Privy Council and the European Court of Justice and, in special circumstances, in Hong Kong.
+We appear in tax appeals argued before the First-Tier Tribunal (Tax), the Upper Tribunal, the High Court, the Court of Appeal, the Supreme Court and the Privy Council and, in special circumstances, in Hong Kong.
 We give advice on the tax aspects of a wide variety of domestic and international transactions and issues.
 It is our habit to discuss amongst ourselves difficult points of law arising in all these matters, and our wide experience enables us to offer the most current, accurate and practical tax advice.

 Like other barristers’ chambers, we are not a firm or a partnership: each member of Gray’s Inn Tax Chambers has his or her own personal practice.
 But in more complex matters it is generally cost-effective to instruct a junior barrister along with a senior one.
 This is also true in litigation, where a QC (Queen’s Counsel) will commonly be assisted by a junior.